no1seman/graphqlapi/docs/operations.md

 ### remove_mutation_prefix()

-`add_mutations_prefix(prefix)` - function to remove mutations prefix and all the underlying queries,
+`operations.add_mutations_prefix(prefix)` - function to remove mutations prefix and all the underlying queries,

 * `prefix` (`string`) - mandatory, mutations prefix name to be removed.